-As you bear away around the mark be mindful of what is going on ahead and around you, be careful not to get tangled up with other boats especially those that will try to cart you off the course.
+As you bear away around the mark be mindful of what is going on ahead and around you.
+Be careful not to get tangled up with other boats, especially those that try to cart you off the course.

 If a slow boat is holding you back, try to pass several boat lengths to windward of them, by the time they realize you are about to pass them it is usually difficult or impossible for them to head up.

 Ease the jib and for best performance move the lead outboard and forward, keep the halyard firm to hold the draft forward and prevent the back of the sail from becoming too round.

 With the jib trimmed outboard, ease the main, keep the vang tight, and ease the mainsheet or lower the traveller.
 As the main goes out, heeling forces decrease, and the boat accelerates.
-As the boom goes out, the vang is critical to control twist.
+As the boom goes out, the vang is critical to control the twist.

 When overpowered on a reach, easing the vang will spill power, reduce heel, and balance the helm.
-Use the telltales to fine tune trim, the leech telltales should be flowing.
+Use the telltales to fine-tune trim, the leech telltales should be flowing.
 If the sail luffs, then trim in.